GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

     export TOOLBOX_URL="http://localhost:8080"
     ```

-1. To use a live retrieval service on Cloud Run:
+1. To use a live Toolbox service on Cloud Run:

     1. Set Google user credentials: